 - and much more.

-As mentioned above, the Estate Tax must be filed and paid within 6 months after a decedent’s date of death.
+The Estate Tax must be filed and paid within the allotted time after a decedent’s date of death.
 Unfortunately, most decedent’s estates in the Philippines are subject to the Philippine Estate Tax.
 And a failure to file and pay this tax will result in penalties and interests being added to the amount of tax owed.
 To learn more about the Estate Tax and the current AMNESTY that will allow you to avoid having to pay the tax and any associated penalties and interests you may be facing, click: Here

 We can help you through the entire Estate Administration process; from the preparation of the Estate Tax Return to obtaining all necessary documents in order to transfer legal title of real and personal property into your name.